Fergana Region: Geography

 Fergana Region has a typically continental climate with extreme differences between winter and summer temperatures.

-Agriculture is the main economy activity of Fergana Region, primarily irrigated cotton, sericulture, horticulture, and wine.
+Agriculture is the main economic activity of Fergana Region, primarily irrigated cotton, sericulture, horticulture, and wine.
 Animal husbandry concentrates on meat and milk production.

 Natural resources include deposits of petroleum, ceramic clays, and construction materials.

 Industry is primarily based on oil refining, fertilizer and chemical production, textile and silk weaving, light industry, clothing and ceramics.
 The area is also a center for the production of traditional Uzbek handicrafts, especially pottery.